VeggieTales: Stage production

-VeggieTales Live is a series of stage shows based on the VeggieTales videos.
-The first stage series was part of a two-year agreement with Clear Channel in 2002.
-Six versions of the shows have been staged.
-The shows have toured across the U.S. and at theme parks including Dollywood and Silver Dollar City.
+VeggieTales Live is a series of stage shows based on the VeggieTales videos that toured across the U.S. The first-stage series was part of a two-year agreement with Clear Channel in 2002.
+The shows were notable for featuring large inflatable VeggieTales character costumes designed by Michael Curry.
+Six versions of the shows have been staged through the years, with the last version touring in 2015.
+Exclusive theme park stage shows were also produced for Dollywood and Silver Dollar City.

 Video games

 Big Idea, and its successors, have released VeggieTales themed games on various platforms including PC, Macintosh, iOS, and Android.
-Applications include games revolving around specific VeggieTales episodes (such as the PlayStation 2 release of LarryBoy and the Bad Apple) to new content revolving around various VeggieTales characters.
+Applications include games revolving around specific VeggieTales episodes (such as the PlayStation 2 and Game Boy Advance releases of LarryBoy and the Bad Apple) to new content revolving around various VeggieTales characters.